RichardLitt/show-me-the-spuhs/README.md

 - It's not clear if any genus should have a corresponding spuh in the same order.

 The script will need to check each of these before listing all spuhs, slashes, or hybrids that might match a given observed species.
 Right now, it doesn't do that well, but I am tired of working so I am stopping.

+## Contribute

+Help would be great!

+## License

+GPL.
+It's not worth using industrially.